 (Top image: Boston Public Library, Leslie Jones Collection)

-If many of the standard online references (including NHL.com) list Eddie Shore’s birthdate as November 25, 1902, the facts favour a Sunday of this date in 1902.
-So happy birthday to the man they called the Edmonton Express.
-The photo here shows him when he was 36, in 1939, playing out the last few years of his spectacular career as a defenceman for the Boston Bruins.
-He was playing in his 13th and penultimate season for Boston that year, making a salary of $7,000 (the league maximum), which works out to about $130,000 in today’s dollars.
+Eddie Shore was 36 in 1939, playing out the last few years of his spectacular career as a defenceman for the Boston Bruins.
+He was into his 13th and penultimate season for Boston that year, making a salary of $7,000 (the league maximum), which works out to about $130,000 in today’s dollars.
 In the spring of the year, he’d help the Bruins win their second Stanley Cup, their first since 1929.
 This day in that year, it so happens, is the infamous one on which the Montreal Maroons stopped short of killing Shore.

 Almost a decade later, Shore’s brand of hockey was as physical and unyielding as ever.
 He was, as ever, a punishing and occasionally vicious opponent.
 He suffered, too, for his sins; the story of the bandaging seen here attests to that.
 It dates to March of ’39, when the Bruins were battling the New York Rangers in a Stanley Cup semi-final series.